OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/13-Test_for_Path_Confusion.md

     ]
 ```

-In the above example, if the path ```https://example.com/dashboard/none.js``` is also opened by the user in the browser, the user dashboard information can be displayed, and if the target uses a CDN, the Web Cache Deception attack can be implemented.
+If the path `https://example.com/dashboard/none.js` is also opened by the user in the browser, the user dashboard information can be displayed, and if the target uses a CDN or web cache, a Web Cache Deception attack can be implemented.

 ## References